Meetings & events

 With its cosy charm, Halmstad is a big city in miniature that is close to everything you could ever want.
 Golf courses, biking paths, hiking trails and a host of lovely outdoor cafés make the city a bustling summer town worth a visit.

 Wapnö Castle is a relaxing place that gives you the chance to enjoy Afternoon Tea with scones, jams and cheeses in all their various forms.
-For those of you who are looking for some more action, June 6th the West Coast Rally takes place – see over 200 cars more than 30 years old in the same place!

 The restaurant area at the cosy Norre Park.

 Clarion Collection Hotel Norre Park is a unique gem of a hotel in central Halmstad – opposite the beautiful Norre Katts Park.
 In the hotel you can stay in an environment characterised by the house's centuries-old history with beautiful original roofs from the early 1900s.
 If you stay at this hotel you will be in a green area of the city which is centrally located, close to shopping, restaurants and attractions such as the County Museum and Galgberget (literally “the Gallow Hill”).

 In northern Bohuslän is the small summer town of Strömstad.
 With an idyllic harbour, magical views and a relaxed atmosphere, it is no wonder that the town is so popular every summer.
 The perfect definition of "Swedish summer" can undoubtedly best be found in Strömstad, with its picturesque buildings, cosy outdoor cafés, and friendly locals.